CS-495-Cloud-Robotics-Team/PuppyPi/docs/extend.rst

 - **New ROS Payloads**:
   - Edit `payloads_dict.py` in the `controller` directory.
   - Add a new key-value pair that maps a cloud response to an action.
+  - To figure out the command you need:

+1. Find the ROS commands used to perform the functionality you want.
+This can require using multiple commands such as rostopic list, rosservice list, etc. We used VNC Viewer to check if the ROS commands worked - make sure you are using the Terminator (ROS1) and not the Terminal.
+2. Figure out the proper format for these commands.
+This can require using rosservice info and other commands.
+3. Convert the ROS commands to websocket format.
+Look at the payload_dictionary as an example - the "sit" command is really a "rosservice call /puppy_control/runActionGroup/sit.d6ac" command.
+Many functionalities require multiple commands, such as calling set_running or /enter or /exit.

 - **Cloud Command Mapping**:
   - Located in the Lambda function (`lambda/function/commands.py`).
   - Ensure cloud-side updates match the expected payloads on the PuppyPi.
+  - Troubleshoot usage in controller.py - many specialized functionalities require additional changes to the controller code.

 Testing and Validation
 ----------------------